StarKnightt/Web-Development-Learning/README/About.md

 # WEB DEVELOPMENT
-- In this repositroy I'll be sharing my whole web-devleopment journey.
+- In this repositroy I'll be sharing my whole web-devleopment journey.Learning from @codewithharry
   So stay tuned with me.

 ## What is Web Development